 - A much simpler interface to deploying an application.
 A 400-line CloudFormation template can be configured in more like 20-30 lines in a Handel file.
 See Handel vs. CloudFormation for an example of this.

 - Services are securely wired together for you with EC2 security groups.

 - Services are securely wired together with IAM roles.

-What services are supported?¶
+What AWS services are supported?¶

-Handel does not support all AWS services.
 See the Supported Services section for information on which services you can use with Handel.